TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     Doctrine DBAL v4 (used with TYPO3 v13) dropped the support for using the :php:`\PDO::PARAM_*` constants in favor of the enum types.
 Be aware of this and use :php:`\TYPO3\CMS\Core\Database\Connection\::PARAM_*`, which can already be
-    used in TYPO3 v12 and v11.
+    used in TYPO3 v12 and v11 (like in the examples below).

 This method creates a placeholder for a field value of a prepared statement.
 **Always** use this when dealing with user input in expressions to protect the